sparecattil/sparecattil/README.md

 # Hi, I'm Sebastian! 👋

 ## 💫 About Me:
-I am a 4th Computer Science and Engineering student at the University of Iowa.
+I am a 4th year student at the University of Iowa majoring in Computer Science and Engineering with a focus on Machine Learning.
+Through my undergraduate coursework and professional experiences, I have developed strong technical skills in software engineering and machine learning, complemented by effective communication and interpersonal abilities.
+I am passionate about continuous learning and eager to contribute to innovative solutions while growing as a professional.

 ## 🌐 Connect with me: